ram19890/premnathenterprises.com/docs/gentoo.md

 	MACAddressPolicy=persistent
 	WakeOnLan=magic

-## **SAMBA(Still buggy)**
+## **Samba(Might Be Buggy)**

 To create a samba server all you need is to create a samba user and point to the directory to share!
 Instead of /opt use your own user directory

 	sudo emerge --ask samba
-`Create a new samba user & password for the same.`
+Create a new samba user & password for the same.

 	smbpasswd -a ram
 	smbpasswd ram
-`To list all samba users`
+To list all samba users

 	sudo pdbedit -L -v